Subject Guides Redesign Project – SUNY Potsdam College Libraries

 SUNY Potsdam College Libraries

+This link takes you to the Internet Archive showing what the site looked like when, I was working at the libraries.
 The libraries website was designed to support the mission of the university, library, and the community that it serves.
 To learn more about this project, please visit the SUNY Potsdam College Libraries Website Redesign blog.
 The process used to design the new website took a user-centered design approach and involved several different things such as a card sort, creating concept sketches, to building an interactive prototype.

 Prototypes of Home Page – Created with OmniGraffle